 Establish the helmet habit early

-Have your children wear helmets as soon as they start to ride tricycles and if they are a passenger on the back of an adult's bike.
-If they learn to wear helmets whenever they ride tricycles and bikes, it becomes a habit for a lifetime.
+wear helmets as soon as they start to ride scooters or tricycles and if they are a passenger on the back of an adult's bike.
+If they learn to wear helmets whenever they ride something with wheels, it becomes a habit for a lifetime.
 It's never too late, however, to get your children into helmets.
-Allow your child to participate in choosing their helmet.
-They'll be able to let you know if it is comfortable.
-And if they like the design, they are more likely to wear it.

 Wear a helmet yourself